karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 - [x] Task 10: Commit version changes
   - Update the Jenkinsfile to include a new stage for committing the version changes to GitHub:
-    - Add a new stage called "Commit Version" after the "Push Docker Image" stage.
+    - Add a new stage called "Commit Version" after the "Push Image" stage.
     - Inside the "Commit Version" stage, use the `steps` block to define the steps for committing the changes.
     - Use the `script` block to write Groovy code for executing shell commands and interacting with GitHub.